rakshithcp18/OPPS-_Examples/README.md

-# OPPs_Examples
+# OPPS_Examples
-Simple exmaple of how to create a class and object in python
+Simple example on how to create a class and object in python